Accounting for Heavy Censoring in Evaluating the Risk Stratification Abilities of Existing Models for Time to Diagnosis of Huntington Disease: Results

 \subsection{Selecting an Optimal Log-Risk Score Threshold for Clinical Trial Sample Enrichment}

 We leveraged Kaplan-Meier-adjusted ROC curves to inform sample enrichment for preventative clinical trials of HD.
 We used ROC curves to select an optimal log-risk score threshold, a necessary step toward sample enrichment, because they allowed us to consider the predictive accuracy of different possible thresholds (unlike Uno's C statistic).
-For simplicity and to avoid double-dipping, we used the published parameters to demonstrate this procedure.
-If, instead, parameters were to be re-estimated, cross-validation would be needed here, as well.
+For simplicity, we used the published parameters to demonstrate this procedure.
+If, instead, parameters were to be updated, cross-validation would be needed here, as well.
 (Cross-validation could result in different thresholds and recommended sample sizes in each fold, which would need to be combined for implementation.)

 We exclude the Langbehn model from this portion of our analysis because it was difficult to implement and was tied with the CAP in terms of risk stratification.
 We considered four hypothetical trial durations ranging from $2$--$5$ years.
 For each combination of model and trial duration, we first calculated the \emph{optimal log-risk score threshold}.
-Using the Kaplan-Meier-adjusted ROC curve, we identified an optimal threshold $q^*$ that maximizes Youden's J statistic at time $t$, given by $J(q,t) = [\widehat{\textrm{TPR}}(q,t) + \{1 - \widehat{\textrm{FPR}}(q,t)\}- 1]$ \cite{Youden1950}.
+Using the Kaplan-Meier-adjusted ROC curve, we identified an optimal threshold $q^*$ that maximizes Youden's J statistic at time $t$, given by $J(q,t) = [\widehat{\textrm{TPR}}(q,t) + \{1 - \widehat{\textrm{FPR}}(q,t)\}- 1]$ \citep{Youden1950}.
 The enriched trial would enroll only patients whose estimated log-risk scores exceed $q^*$.

 Then, for the optimal threshold, we estimated the \emph{expected diagnosis rate in the untreated arm} (i.e., the proportion of patients who would be diagnosed with HD during the trial) among those whose who would be enrolled.
 With this expected rate, we calculated the per-arm sample sizes required to detect treatment effects of $30\%$, $40\%$, and $50\%$ reductions in the rate of HD diagnosis, assuming $80\%$ power and a two-sided type-I error rate of $\alpha=0.05$.
 This sample enrichment strategy follows the same framework as Paulsen et al. (2019) \cite{Paulsen2019}.